Conservative group releases pledge prodding Democratic senators not to attack Barrett on faith

 "The dogma lives loudly within you, and that's of concern," Feinstein said.

-Those comments by the senator made Barrett a star on the right, and then-White House counsel Don McGahn even got coffee mugs stamped with the Feinstein quote for White House staffers, according to RealClearPolitics.
+Those comments by the senators made Barrett a star on the right, and then-White House counsel Don McGahn even got coffee mugs stamped with the Feinstein quote for White House staffers, according to RealClearPolitics.

 "I, _______________________, along with my staff, hereby pledge to respect the clear text and full spirit of the First Amendment’s guarantee of free exercise of religion, as well as the prohibition on religious tests in Article VI of the United States Constitution, at all times before, during, and after Judge Amy Coney Barrett’s Supreme Court confirmation hearing," the Article III Project pledge reads.
 "Further, neither I nor my staff will direct or participate in any attacks, veiled or explicit, on Judge Barrett’s faith, whether at the hearing or in the press, either on the record, on background, or off the record."